OpenSignLabs/OpenSign/docs/docs/self-host/docker/run-locally.md

    7. Open ubuntu/WSL terminal and write command to navigate to folder where you have clone OpenSign project for e.g. `cd mnt/c/testing/docker/OpenSign` and hit `Enter`.
    8. Now type command `Make build` and it will start build image for docker, it will take some time to build and start. for more specific steps watch below video.
+   9. Next time if you want to run docker image just open docker and run opensign container by clicking on play button from actions.

+*Note: If you want our updated feature in your docker container just delete opensign container and just follow steps from 2 step again.*

 <div>
     <ReactPlayer playing controls url='https://www.youtube.com/watch?v=GY_OP697EiU' />